Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## TODOs and Errors

-* Ask Rasmus about settings for case sensitivity in DTOs / NewtonSoft
 * In general use more precise wording of classes and services !
 * Separation of concerns and good code practises are still important.
 There is room for improvement here !